BradEvanDavis/DogBreed_Recognition_Algo/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+In this project, a pipeline and webapp were created to process real-world, user-supplied images.
+Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+Along with exploring state-of-the-art CNN models for classification and localization, the jupyter notebook provides the opportunity to initiate important design decisions about training the algorithm that will be usedt for the web app.
+The webapp on the otherhand, allows the user to explore the algorithm and it's respective results when trained using a VGG19 network with transfer learning.

 ## Project Instructions